openvinotoolkit/openvino/docs/articles_en/openvino-workflow/torch-compile.rst

 Windows support
 +++++++++++++++++++++

+PyTorch supports ``torch.compile`` officially on Windows from Version 2.3.0 onwards.

-Currently, PyTorch does not support ``torch.compile`` feature on Windows officially.
+For PyTorch versions velow 2.3.0, ``torch.compile`` feature is not supported on Windows officially.
 However, it can be accessed by running the below instructions:

 1. Install the PyTorch nightly wheel file - `2.1.0.dev20230713 <https://download.pytorch.org/whl/nightly/cpu/torch-2.1.0.dev20230713%2Bcpu-cp38-cp38-win_amd64.whl>`__ ,